donnachaforde/espresso/README.md

     - Support for simplfying processing of command-line args.
     - Helper code around some handy C/C++ library calls

-* espresso-tools - A set of help utilities, built using the espresso library.

 ***
 ## Supported Platforms